 Psychology Today reports that stimulants such as amphetamines, meth and cocaine can increase your energy and alertness.
 However, their ability to increase your heart rate, blood pressure and respiration may create a risk when marijuana acts as a stimulant.
 Too much exposure can put your health at risk.

 Finding a Path Forward with Professional Help

 Our compassionate approach to anyone suffering from addiction provides help when you need it the most.
 We know that you can get the sobriety you want and regain a healthy lifestyle free of drugs.
-Our treatment home for you offers a safe environment that encourages recovery with shared space and room for six beds.
+Our treatment home for you offers a safe environment that encourages recovery with shared spaces.

 Here at CNV Detox, you can find the support and strength to choose a drug-free path to recovery.
-Contact us to find the tools you need to get your life back.
+Contact us to find out more information regarding our addiction counseling and treatment options.
 We have helped many others learn the answer to is marijuana a stimulant or depressant, and we can help you too.